Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Computational study

 \paragraph{SAA} The first baseline implements the Sample Average Approximation of \cite{Kleywegt2002} with large‑deviation (LD) guided sizing.
 Instead of fixing the scenario size via their crude global bound $ \hat N_{\text{LD}} $ (2.23) --- which under our relative tolerance regime is far too conservative \cite[see][p.\ 485]{Kleywegt2002} --- we adaptively choose (N) using their Proposition 2.2 under Assumption A (Section 2.2).
 The two-phase implementation we adopted is outlined in \ref{sec:saa_implementation}.

 \paragraph{LC} The second baseline, is the LP/NLP algorithm discussed in \citep[][Section 4.1.1]{Fortz2012} that relies on lazy (global) cuts implemented in CPLEX.
-While implementing this method we disabled the dual presolve and dynamic search in line with the discussion in \citep[][p.
-213]{Fortz2012}, while we left all other CPLEX settings to their default values; it should be noted that a lazy (global) cuts strategy prevents CPLEX from using multithreading and other default features, as we will discuss later, this is clearly a major limitation of LC compared to other approaches here considered.
+To implement this method it is necessary to disable the dual presolve and dynamic search in line with the discussion in \citep[][p.
+213]{Fortz2012}.
+While we left all other CPLEX settings to their default values, it should be noted that a lazy (global) cuts strategy prevents CPLEX from using multithreading and other default features.
+As we will discuss later, this is clearly a major limitation of LC compared to other approaches here considered.
+Finally, LC is exact and, if it does not time out, yields an optimal solution within numerical tolerance.

 \paragraph{KKT} The third baseline is the KKT-based heuristic discussed in \citep[][Section 4.2]{Merzifonluolu2011}.

 \paragraph{RNG}The fourth baseline is the shortest path-based approach of \cite{Range2018}, which we aligned to our problem setting by not enforcing the chance-constraint in their model --- this is achieved by setting the maximum overfill to a sufficiently large value --- and by only considering the penalty function for violation of the capacity constraint.